nahid7474/Intune/README.md

 - Application Deployment and configuration:
     - Deploy and manage apps, apply app protection policies to protect corporate data.

-- Create and Deploy Security Policy:
+- Create and Deploy Security features/Policies:
-    - Implement and deploy security baselines and policies to protect devices from threats and vulnerabilities for both endpoints, users and applications.
+    - Implement and deploy security baselines and policies to protect endpoints, users and applications.
     - Configure Automatic Lock Screen for Inactive Device
     - Configure a Windows Shared Multi-user Device policy/roaming policy
+    - Manage browser settings from Intune
+    -

 - Integrate Azure AD with Intune:
     - Leverage Azure AD for user authentication and to enforce access policies across devices and apps.

 - Remote Actions and Troubleshooting:
     - Remotely wipe corporate data from lost or stolen devices to prevent unauthorized access, or lock them from access.

-- Single Sign-On (SSO):
-    - Enable users to sign in once for seamless and secure user access to corporae resources.

 - Updates and Patch Management:
     - Manage and deploy Windows updates to devices, ensuring they are up-to-date with the latest security patches and features.